Tom Donaldson, President

 The NOFAS National Advisory Board consists of researchers and clinical professionals, as well as leading lawmakers and popular entertainment personalities.
 Advisory Board members support NOFAS programs and help enhance the public standing of the organization.

-Kate Boyce (Chair) is a partner with the law firm Patton Boggs LLP, specializing in public policy matters and representing a variety of organizations, including Indian tribes and trade associations.
+Kate Boyce (Chair) is the founder of KRBR Consulting LLC.
+Previously, she was a longtime partner with the law firm Patton Boggs LLP, specializing in public policy matters and representing a variety of organizations, including Indian tribes and trade associations.
 Ms. Boyce is co-author of the book Corporate Political Activity as well as several legal journal articles, and is a member of the Women’s Bar Association of DC and the Women’s Leadership Forum.
 She maintains numerous professional legal and non-profit affiliations and has served on the NOFAS Executive Committee for more than a decade.